unitaryfund/qrack/README.md

 [  1  0 ] * [ x_0 ] = [ x_0 ]
 [  0 -1 ]   [ x_1 ]   [-x_1 ].

 For 2 qubits, we can form 4x4 matrices to act on 4 permutation eigenstates.
 For 3 qubits, we can form 8x8 matrices to act on 8 permutation eigenstates, and so on.
 However, for gates acting on single bits in states with large numbers of qubits, it is actually not necessary to carry out any matrix multiplication larger than a 2x2 matrix acting acting on a sub-state vector of 2 components.
 Again, we pair all permutation state vector components where all qubits are the same same, except for the one bit being acted on, for which we pair 0 and 1.
-Again, for example, acting on the leftmost qubit,
+For example, acting on the leftmost qubit,

 |00100011>
 is paired with